 - Special Major

 At least 40 approved credits are required in the major.
 At least 20 of these credits must be taken at the advanced (300) level, from at least two different departments.
 Students apply for special, self-designed majors through the Dean of Studies.
 A special committee of faculty members is assigned to oversee the student's work.
 Specific requirements for the major are approved through the committee and the Dean of Studies.

 Each student must declare her major in her sophomore year, no later than the end of the eighth week of classes of the second semester.

 Students may also elect to complete any number (or none) of the following: a second major, a minor (but not both a second major and a minor), a Five College certificate, or a Nexus program.
-No course included in a student's major may be included in her minor.
+No course included in a student's major may be included in their minor.

 Note on Ungraded Courses

 Students may take up to a total of four courses (16 credits) of work on an ungraded (credit/no-credit) basis.
 They may never be elected in the field of the student's declared major(s), nor applied to the minor, nor used to meet the College's multicultural, language, or distribution requirements.
 Only one course may be taken ungraded within any one semester.
 If a course is taken ungraded, it may not be changed later to graded, even though a student may want to include it in her minor or toward a general requirement.
 For this reason, we suggest using the Ungraded Option carefully.
 The option is not intended to make it possible for students to do less work in a course than if that course were being taken for a letter grade.

 Questions?
 Email the Office of the Registrar.